We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Taste

 I was pleasantly surprised by how tasty all the meals were, though I did make a few changes to the recipes to make them a bit more nutritious.
+I also found the flavor combinations to be less exciting than some other services, like Sunbasket or Blue Apron.

 Here are my thoughts on each dish:

-Swedish Meatballs with Egg Noodles and Peas: This dish was my husband’s favorite as the portions were generous and the meatballs were well seasoned.
+Swedish Meatballs with Egg Noodles and Peas: This dish was my husband’s favorite because the portions were generous and the meatballs were well seasoned.
 I ended up using about half the amount of butter called for in the recipe and still found the dish to be plenty rich.

 Creamy Tomato Basil Tortelloni with Peas: It’s probably no surprise that this was a hit with the whole family.
 In particular, the basil pesto was well balanced and added a nice flavor kick.
 However, as with the Swedish Meatballs, the only vegetable was frozen peas, so I added leftover zucchini and peppers from my fridge to make the meal more nutritionally balanced.